Fentanyl Addiction Treatment

 The most severe form of a substance use disorder is called addiction.
 A fentanyl use disorder is often very severe and should not be taken lightly if you develop this problem.
 The usage is often daily use or continued use of the substance.
 People have been known to use the substance with any means necessary to obtain the drug and secure the addictive substance.

 The individual may take more of a risk than they normally would, and they may go to great lengths to obtain the drug and even engage in criminal behaviors.
-An example of some criminal behaviors would be petty crimes, shoplifting, stealing, drug dealing, burglary, and other scams to raise money to pay for drug use.
+An example of criminal behaviors would be petty crimes, shoplifting, stealing, drug dealing, burglary, and other scams to raise money to pay for drug use.

 The increased need for more of the substance can also contribute to using fentanyl to avoid pain and depression and the individual may begin to try and escape the realities of daily living or responsibilities.
-In essence, the person will experience a loss of control of the amount of substance it takes to satisfy their desire for fentanyl.
+In essence, the person will experience a loss of control over the amount of substance it takes to satisfy their desire for fentanyl.

 Fentanyl Use Disorder